-- Drama should be a discrete subject in all primary, secondary, SEND and alternative education settings with equal status to other arts subjects. - Every child and young person should experience a weekly practical drama experience taught by teachers with relevant training. - All children and young people should have access to co-curricular learning in terms of theatre visits, school plays, drama clubs and work with artists.
-Every child and young person should experience live professional theatre on an annual basis. - The Drama curriculum should reflect the cultural, social and economic identity of the UK population and be constantly reviewed by schools, MATs and LEAs, in terms of texts, theatre practices and Schemes of Work.
-Drama has a vibrant 'ever-changing present', as children and young people create and interpret stories that reflect, challenge and celebrate human experience. - 'Process and product' should be valued equally for their contribution to learning.
-Drama pedagogy opens the doors to historical, socio-political, communal and personal stories that entertain and transform. - Drama and Theatre are arts subjects with inherent pedagogical qualities that facilitate interaction, exploration, performance and selfexpression; they develop empathy and explore human relationships.
+- Drama should be a discrete subject in all primary, secondary, SEND and alternative education settings with equal status to other arts subjects. - Every child and young person should experience a weekly practical drama experience taught by teachers with relevant training. - Live theatre experiences are an essential entitlement for all learners. - All children and young people should have access to co-curricular learning in terms of theatre visits, school plays, drama clubs and work with artists.
+Every child and young person should experience live professional theatre on an annual basis. - The drama curriculum and theatre repertoire should reflect the cultural, social and economic identity of the UK population and be constantly reviewed by schools, MATs and LEAs, in terms of texts, theatre practices and Schemes of Work. - Creative process and artistic product should be valued equally for their contribution to learning.
+Drama pedagogy opens the doors to historical, socio-political and personal stories as learners create, interpret and perform stories that challenge, celebrate and transform human experience. - Drama and Theatre are arts subjects with inherent pedagogical qualities that facilitate interaction, exploration, performance and self-expression; they develop empathy and explore human relationships.
 They are, simultaneously, uniquely accessible art forms that reflect vibrant and humane pedagogies.